Amazing Dry Brine Turkey

 - Cook for 2 ½ more hours, or until a meat thermometer reaches 165° when poked into the thickest part of the meat.
 Depending on the size of your turkey, you may need to cook it a little longer.

-- If you’d like, you can baste the turkey with a little butter sometime during the cooking process, but it’s totally optional.
-I basted mine once with about 2 tbsp of butter, and that was it!
+- If you'd like, you can baste the turkey with a little butter sometime during the cooking process, but it's totally optional.
+I basted mine once with about 2 tablespoon of butter, and that was it!

 Dry Brining Tips: